 - Earth Observation, with focus on remote sensing

 - Space Physics, with research in the upper atmosphere, ionosphere, plasma physics

-- Electrical Engineering, where we focus on ultrasound, Nano and microscopy, and optics
+- Electrical Engineering, where we focus on photonics, sensors and machine learning

 - Climate Dynamics, with focus on climate sensitivity, climate modelling, energy transport in atmosphere